pixelgrade/customify/README.md

 ### Font Selector<a name="font_selector"></a>

-In 1.3.0 We introduced the new font selector, it works with live preview only and it has this possible configs:
+In 1.3.0 we introduced the new font selector, it works with live preview only and it has this possible configs:

 ```
 'headings_font' => array(